ROATAN TRAVEL GUIDE

 Essentials To Pack To Roatan:

-• Bug Repellent – Mosquitos and Sand Fleas can really put a damper on your vacation so you will need bug spray everyday.
+Bug Repellent – Sand Fleas are something to prepare for more so than any other island I’ve ever been to.
+Mosquitos and Sand Fleas can really put a damper on your vacation so you will need bug spray everyday.
 What works for me is a natural bug repellent I make myself which includes essential oils to repel bugs and shea butter (helps with the sand fleas from biting).
 Most commercial bug sprays have many toxic chemicals in them so I choose not to use it.
 To learn how to make my DIY Bug Repellent Recipe, click here.

 Did you find anything missing from this guide?
 Please let me know in the comments below what you would like added.
 I want to make this guide as helpful as possible!